 DISASTER RELIEF STORAGE CONTAINERS - HURRICANE, FLOOD AND NATURAL DISASTER RECOVERY

-TO ALL OUR CUSTOMERS AFFECTED BY HURRICANE BARRY
+TO ALL OUR CUSTOMERS AFFECTED BY HURRICANES

 - Your Safety Comes First.
 Remember to always be careful if you have to enter or inspect cargo container units after natural disasters.
 If there is serious structural damage, do not enter the unit.
 Watch out for debris and downed power lines.
-Avoid walking through flood waters to inspect damage as they may be fast moving or electrically charged.
+Avoid walking through floodwaters to inspect damage as they may be moving fast or electrically charged.
 Use flashlights in the dark.

 - Documentation is Helpful.
 If you identify any concerns, document the damage thoroughly.
 Keep a record of damaged property and prepare a list.
 If you have any form of damage to the leased unit or container, contact your insurance company to begin the claims process.

 - Verify Safe Electrical & Gas Connection.
 Verify that the electrical connection is intact and functioning.
 Inspect for any signs of damage.
 If the power does not get restored to the area, power off the panel box to eliminate risk at the time of power restoration.
 At any sign of threat, contact 911.
 If the cargo container unit is connected to a gas line, have an electrician check the system before turning the power on again.